simad/nook/content/notes/luctor-et-emergo.md

 And while at this very moment the forest is pretty dark and menacing, I am learning to trust that the darkness won’t crush me.
 That I don’t need to preemptively terraform my entire world to avoid pain, but that I can learn to start a campfire—and who knows, I might even find it cozy and be able to read a book next to its glowing embers, at some point.

 I know eventually I will be out there again, but not today.
 Today, I’m deep in the struggle.
-Tomorrow, or next week, or next month, I will rise from it,
+Tomorrow, or next week, or next month, I will rise from it.